krishnasagrawal/SQL-and-DBMS-Study-Resources/README.md

-Here’s an enhanced version of your README file with additional points and emojis for better engagement:

----

 # 📚 SQL and DBMS Study Materials and Resources
 In this repo, you can find all the notes and study materials related to SQL and DBMS.
 This is completely **free of cost**!
 Feel free to share these resources with your friends, family, and colleagues who are eager to learn SQL and Database Management Systems.